deathworlders/online/content/books/deathworlders/chapter-54-here-be-dragons.md

 “He’ll hear them out, but he wants the Corti to come to him.
 It’s, uh…well, they’re entering rut, to put it bluntly.
 It’s very important for the tribes, they have boys at trial, new Dancers, Rites of Womanhood too…”

-“And a cheetah-bear-t-rex monster to kill.
+“And a cheetah-bear-T-rex monster to kill.
 Hmm…” Rockefeller jotted a note down. “...He won’t budge?
 They have to go to him?”

 “He’ll budge a little.
 I told him if the Corti visit the planet itself they’ll get what they’re after anyway, so he agreed to meet them on a ship in orbit on the condition that it has to be one of ours, or Gaoian.”